sascommunities/sas-global-forum-2021/README.md

 * [Connecting the Dots between SAS Viya Products](./demos/connect-the-dots)
 * [The Power of SAS SQL](./demos/power-of-sql)
 * [SAS Procedure Output: Using Formats with ODS Style Options to Produce a Trafficlighting Effect](./demos/Trafficlight)

+## Gitpod

+This repository has been enabled to work with [Gitpod](https://www.gitpod.io/).

+Gitpod does to Dev Environments what Docker did to Servers 🐳.
+Gitpod is an [open source platform](https://github.com/gitpod-io/gitpod) for automated and ready-to-code development environments.
+It enables developers to describe their dev environment as code and start instant and fresh development environments for each new task directly from your browser.

+This is a great way to try out the Markdown/Notebook to PDF conversion tool.